Doublecross: U.S. Customs Embarassed by Smuggling Informant

 unauthorized access, disclosure, copying, distribution,

-of the contents of this message/information is strictly prohibited by federal
+or use of any partsof the contents of this message/information is strictly prohibited by federal

 law.
 Any attempts to intercept this message are in violation of Title 18 U.S.C.